-For Starbucks lovers, the world’s largest Starbucks, the Starbucks Reserve Roastery in Tokyo, is a sight not to miss during a trip to Japan.
-For anyone else who loves coffee shops, coffee, or coffee-inspired alcoholic drinks, the Starbucks Roastery Tokyo isn’t a bad place to chill either.
+For Starbucks lovers, the world’s largest Starbucks and the Starbucks Reserve Roastery in Tokyo is a sight not to miss during a trip to Japan.
+For anyone else who loves coffee shops, coffee, or coffee-inspired alcoholic drinks, the Starbucks Roastery Tokyo isn’t a bad place to spend time either.
 This four-story coffee experience opened in 2019, and is still a massively popular tourist attraction in Tokyo.

 How to get to the Starbucks Reserve Roastery in Tokyo